 - It mainly consists of a website and a service to be accessed by Keypirinha itself

 - It will include current Keypirinha‘s website (documentation)

 - It must run on a Linux platform

 - You want to spend some of your free time on a long run project

 - You are of the kind who like to get the job done

 - You are willing to enter a friendly online relationship with an other developer for the good of a project :)

-@polyvertex is a former long-time traveler who values humanized and friendly online relationships between developers.
-Having a beer (or five) with him somewhere, someday, is a non-negociable requirement to your application :)
+@polyvertex is a former long-term traveler who values humanized and friendly online relationships between developers.
+Having a beer (or five) with him somewhere, someday, will be part of the deal :)